average-alien/memories-server/README.md

 - [x] As a logged in user, I would like to delete my posts.

 ## Stretch User Stories
+- [ ] As a logged in user, I would like to see a preview/thumbnails of images I am uploading.
 - [ ] As a logged in user, I would like to associate my posts with other users.
 - [ ] As a logged in user, I would like to leave comments on posts I've been associated with.
 - [ ] As a logged in user, I would like to upload a profile picture.
 - [ ] As a logged in user, I would like to mark posts as a favorite.
-- [ ] As a logged in user, I would like to view my favorite posts
+- [ ] As a logged in user, I would like to view my favorite posts.

 ## ERDs
 ![Project 3 ERDs](https://res.cloudinary.com/dazgyyyvj/image/upload/v1665617908/seir-808-p3/project3erd_coljkd.png)